SI669-internal/mass_clone/README.md

 ```

-# How to use

-1. Clone this repo.
-1. Setup dependency following the section below.
-1. Run `python3 main.py`
+## Prerequisite

+You should have `node ionic cordova` installed globally for SI 669.
+It's best to have `Visual Studio Code` installed, but you can also use your own editor of preference.

-# Dependency
+# Quickstart

-- `pip install -r requirements.txt`
+- At proejct root, run `. ./setup-project.sh`
 - Setup Google Sheet API - download `credentials.json` and place in folder `python-script`.
   - [Go to Sheet API Doc](https://developers.google.com/sheets/api/quickstart/python) and press "Enable the google sheets api" to download.
-  - Prepare a google spreadsheet where you'll use it to store your grading and comments.
+  - ~~Prepare a google spreadsheet where you'll use it to store your grading and comments.~~
-  - Copy the spreadsheet ID and put it in `credentials.py` as `os.environ['SPREADSHEET_ID'] = 'YOUR SPREADSHEET ID'`
+  - ~~Copy the spreadsheet ID and put it in `python-script/credentials.py` as `os.environ['SPREADSHEET_ID'] = 'YOUR SPREADSHEET ID'`~~
-- Follow the instructions in `credentials_example.py`.
+- Enter your github account/password in `python-script/credentials.py`.
 This file is for github API that can search and get repo info.
-Not needed if the repos for the assignment does not come from Github Classroom.
+Not needed if the assignment you are working on does not use Github Classroom (in such case, you'll have to feed the repo info using a google spreadsheet).
-- Follow the instructions in `settings_example.py` to setup your local setting.

-- (Optional) Make sure you have `vscode` and `Path` setup, so when you run `code .` in terminal, vscode will open the current directory.
-[See this page for how to setup](https://code.visualstudio.com/docs/setup/mac).
+- `cd python-script` and turn on the virtual environment by `. ./venv/bin/activate`
+- `python main.py` to run the program.

+# Configuration

+- There're two config files, `python-script/settings_local.py` and `python-script/script-session/local-config.json`. `local-config.json` has higher priority and will overwrite the settnigs in `settings_local.py`.
+- `settings_local.py` provides a setting base for default.
+On the other hand, `local-config.json` lets you preserve and reuse settings for each assignment.
+- The recommended workflow will be to test your settings in `settings_local.py` for the assignment you're workin on first.
+When you feel comfortable with that setting, you can copy that setting to `local-config.json` and specify the assingment prefix accordingly.

+- The default setting assume you have `vscode` installed.
+See `python-script/settings_local.py`, there's a `"grade_additional_command": "open -a Visual\ Studio\ Code .",` line.
+If you want to use your own editor, change the name of the last argument.

-- (Optional) Using `iterm2` if you want to use `grade_additional_command`, which lets you run command that will be executed in the repo directory when you're grading submits.
+- ~~(Optional) Using `iterm2` if you want to use `grade_additional_command`, which lets you run command that will be executed in the repo directory when you're grading submits.~~
-  - otherwise won't open iterm2 for you even when you set `grade_additional_command`
+  - ~~otherwise won't open iterm2 for you even when you set `grade_additional_command`~~

-- Should have `node ionic cordova` with you.
-  - To test in browser, run `ionic serve --platform ios`

 # Future TODOs